 As an employer, how does this issue affect me?

-The most important aspect of the opioid addiction epidemic is its potential to significantly impact the wellbeing of your employees, whether they themselves are abusing the drugs, or they’re dealing with the stress of a loved one’s addiction.
+The most important aspect of the opioid addiction epidemic is its potential to significantly impact the well-being of your employees, whether they themselves are misusing the drugs, or they’re dealing with the stress of a loved one’s addiction.
 Any drug addiction can have numerous negative effects like harming family relationships, threatening financial stability and even causing death.